 In a hurry?
 Next working-day and Saturday delivery options are available on Zinsser products at checkout, and don’t miss free shipping on our 3-5 day economy service, on orders worth over £75 (excl.
 VAT).

-Stains and varnishes make the surface of exterior wood less porous, creating adhesion issues when painting over them.
+Painting varnished wood and over woodstains is tough as conventional paints won’t adhere to the surface, due to the previous coating making the surface of exterior wood less porous.
 This can be an issue to businesses conducting routine maintenance or updating properties to new branding colour schemes, such as:

 - Shop entrances